Detroit Medical Center

 - 2.7.1 Fully cooperate with the Program, Sponsoring Institution and DMC GME Office in coordinating and completing the Applicable Accrediting Body accreditation submissions and activities including the legible and timely completion of patient medical records, charts, reports, statistical operative and procedure logs, faculty and Program evaluations, and/or other documentation required by the Applicable Accrediting Body, Tenet/DMC, Hospital, Department, and/or Program.

-- 2.7.2 Report to the Sponsoring Institution and DMC GME Office and cooperate with the State of Michigan Boards of Medicine and Osteopathic Medicine any investigation or correspondence regarding issues which may impact state licensure.
+- 2.7.2 Report to the Sponsoring Institution and DIO and cooperate with the State of Michigan Boards of Medicine and Osteopathic Medicine any investigation or correspondence regarding issues which may impact state licensure.

-2.13 Adhere to all Policies, Procedures and Professional Expectations as outlined in the GME Resident Policy Manual found on the GME web-site www.dmc.org/gme or Residency Management System (“RMS”) (New Innovations) including policies regarding physician impairment, substance abuse and harassment.
+- 2.13 Adhere to all Policies, Procedures and Professional Expectations as outlined in the GME Resident Policies found on the Tenet/DMC web-site https://tenet.policytech.com or RMS (New Innovations) including policies regarding physician impairment, substance abuse and harassment.
 Present at all times a proper and professional behavior and appearance.

-- 2.19.2 Normal maintenance of the Receiver including the provisions of replacement batteries, as determined to be necessary by the Voice Services Division, which will be supplied to the Trainees at locations at each hospital, Sponsoring Institution GME Office.
+- 2.19.2 Normal maintenance of the Receiver including the provisions of replacement batteries, as determined to be necessary by the Voice IT Services, which will be supplied to the Trainees at locations at each hospital, Sponsoring Institution or DMC GME Office.

 - 2.19.3 If the Receiver is stolen, lost or damaged beyond repair, Trainee will be responsible to the Sponsoring Institution or DMC GME Office for payment of the cost of a new receiver.